jtushman/state_machine/README.markdown

 There are two types of developers in this world: those who love state machines and those who *will* eventually.

 I fall in the first camp.
-I think it is really important to have a declarative way of defining the states of an object.
+I think it is really important to have a declarative way to define the states of an object.
 That's why I developed `state_machine`.